loopandlearn/news/docs/edition/2026-03-26.md

 * At 3:00 am (AEDT), turn clocks back to 2:00 am (AEST)

-Open-Source Automated Insulin Delivery users:
+**Open-Source Automated Insulin Delivery users:**

-* Remember to always use your OS-AID app to set the time on your pump
+Remember to always use your OS-AID app to set the time on your pump

-* For Loop: The schedule for targets, basal rates, CR and ISF stay on pump time
+* For the *Loop* app: The schedule for targets, basal rates, CR and ISF align with the time on your pump
-* For Trio: The schedule for targets, basal rates, CR and ISF changes with phone time as long as the app is in closed loop; but if you switch to manual mode, all the settings remain on pump time
+* For the *Trio* app: The schedule for targets, basal rates, CR and ISF align with the time on your phone as long as the app is in closed loop; but if you switch to manual mode, all the settings align with the time on your pump

 - - -